What Is the Pink Tax? (And Are You Paying It?)

-Baker is referring to the practice of charging more for products marketed toward women—which are frequently pink—than the same products sold to men.
+Baker is referring to the practice of charging more for products marketed toward women — which are frequently pink — than the same products sold to men.
 This includes female-specific products that would be considered medical necessities, such as tampons.
-“The pink tax impacts each and every woman in the U.S., forcing us to pay more for basic necessities, for the mere fact of being a woman,” said Baker.
+"The pink tax impacts each and every woman in the U.S., forcing us to pay more for basic necessities, for the mere fact of being a woman," says Baker.

 History of the pink tax

-The pink tax isn’t new; in fact, it’s been around for decades, when the U.S. drafted the sales tax system between the 1930s and the 1960s.
-“It was a very different world at a time when [legislators] were figuring out which products to tax and which to exempt,” said Laura Strausfeld, co-founder of PeriodEquity.org.
-“It was a world in which it was single-income families with men working and women staying at home.”
+The pink tax isn’t new; in fact, it’s been around for decades — since the U.S. drafted the sales tax system between the 1930s and the 1960s.
+"It was a very different world at a time when legislators were figuring out which products to tax and which to exempt," says Laura Strausfeld, co-founder of PeriodEquity.org.
+"It was a world in which it was single-income families with men working and women staying at home."

 There are other explanations for why the pink tax exists.
 One such reason is that tariffs on clothing imports for women are higher.
-Another chalks it up to the fact that product design for women’s consumer goods is often more elaborate—marketing pink women’s razors, for instance—which runs up costs for a company, who then passes those costs down to the consumer.
+Another chalks it up to the fact that product design for women’s consumer goods is often more elaborate — marketing pink women’s razors, for instance — which runs up costs for a company that then passes those costs down to the consumer.

 How much does the pink tax cost women?